huggingface/diffusers/docs/source/en/tutorials/inference_with_lcm_lora.md

 However, for latent consistency distillation, each model needs to be distilled separately.
 The core idea with LCM-LoRA is to train just a small number of adapters, known as LoRA layers, instead of the full model.
 The resulting LoRAs can then be applied to any fine-tuned version of the model without having to distil them separately.
 Additionally, the LoRAs can be applied to other tasks, such as image-to-image generation, controlnet/t2iadapter, inpainting, animatediff.
 The LCM-LoRA can also be combined with other style LoRAs, generating styled-images in very few steps.
 (4-8)

+LCM-LoRAs are available for [stable-diffusion-v1-5](https://huggingface.co/runwayml/stable-diffusion-v1-5), [stable-diffusion-xl-base-1.0](https://huggingface.co/stabilityai/stable-diffusion-xl-base-1.0), and the [SSD-1B](https://huggingface.co/segmind/SSD-1B) model.
+All the checkpoints can be found in this [collection](https://huggingface.co/collections/latent-consistency/latent-consistency-models-loras-654cdd24e111e16f0865fba6).

+For more details about LCM-LoRA, refer to [the technical report](https://huggingface.co/papers/2311.05556).

 This guide shows how to perform inference with LCM-LoRAs for
 - text-to-image
 - image-to-image